jarecoo/practice/notes.md

 # Moral Paradigm & How I Should Live My Life
 ## Beliefs
-* Peace of Mind is a Meaningful, Basic Pursuit and is foundational for individual Happiness and Health
+* Peace of Mind and Fulfillment are Meaningful, Basic Pursuits
-    * Literally a mind at peace, free from worry and turbulence; a healthy, contented mind
+    * Fulfillment is finding and achieving meaning in life
-    * Whether one pursues peace of mind for self gratification, or for altruistic reasons, benefits abound
+    * Literally a mind at peace, free from worry and turbulence; a healthy, contented mind; a sense of ease; a light-hearted mind; not taking things too seriously -
     * “We May live with the idea that we should always be happy, but this is not the nature of life.
 In accepting this simple truth, we discover a greater sense of ease in more challenging times.
 In many ways this is the heart of so much of our stress, our struggle, our discontent in life, to have this idea that life should always be happy.
 It’s a really strong idea, and there’s a lot of desire behind that idea, but we never really pause to think, is that even possible?
 Is that even appropriate, is that what we would want in our life?
 Reactively, we would assume that, yes, of course, we would, but when we’re going through a difficult time, if somebody close to us is unwell, do we necessarily want to be happy during that time?
 IF we lose someone close to us, would we want to be happy?
 The truth is the range of human emotion supports us throughout the journey, and throughout the many different circumstances that arise.
 We’re not always in a position in a given situation where happiness, in terms of the happiness that we think of as not feeling sad, is not necessarily appropriate.
 We can then perhaps talk about a contentment, or a sense of ease, that exists beyond, or beneath, that everyday happiness, that is with us in those times of happiness, but it’s also with us in those times of sadness.
 It’s a mind which is at ease with thinking, at ease with feelings, at ease with the world around us, no matter how it appears in that moment.
 It doesn’t mean that we necessarily want it to be that way, but at the same time, we’re not resisting it, and in not resisting it, we find a sense of contentment.
 So rather than striving for that everyday kind of happiness, and looking outward for that, looking inward and finding that sense of contentment, no matter how the mind or life appears in any given moment.”-Headspace, Everyday Headspace, “Challenging times,” Monday January 14, 2019
     * “When people say that stoics are dour or depressive, they’re really missing the point.
 Who cares if someone is bubbly when times are good? what kind of accomplishment is that?
 But can you be fully content with your life, can you bravely face what life has in store from one day to the next, can you bounce back from every kind of adversity without losing a step, can you be a source of strength and inspiration to others around you?
 That’s Stoic joy - the joy that comes from purpose, excellence, and duty.”
 TDS p.227
     * “A true spiritual practitioner is someone who has discovered that it is possible to be at ease in the world for no reason, if only for a few moments at a time.” - Sam Harris, Waking Up, p.17
     * “Achieving equanimity amid the flux.” - Sam Harris, Waking Up, 38
-* Purposeful, Mindful Engagement in the Present Moment is Central to Happiness and Peace of Mind
+* Purposeful, Mindful Engagement in the Present Moment is Central to Fulfillment and Peace of Mind
-* Meaning and Purpose are Central to Happiness and Peace of Mind
+* Meaning and Purpose are Central to Fulfillment and Peace of Mind
     * Individually Created
     * Derived from a strong sense of who you are (developed from self-love)
     * Derived from the notion that your time is finite, and your part in nature
-* An Internal Locus of Control is Central to Happiness and Peace of Mind
+* An Internal Locus of Control is Central to Peace of Mind
     * You only Control your Thoughts, Attitudes, and Outlook
     * Self Love is a really good way to begin to develop internal control
     * State of mind dictates happiness, not circumstances